FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/03-Subscriptions/README.md

 Each Azure Subscription is associated with a Microsoft Entra ID tenant.

-Within a subscription, administrators create Resource Groups that contain Azure resources such as Virtual Machines, Storage Accounts, Virtual Networks, and Databases.
+Within a subscription, administrators create Resource Groups that contain Azure resources such as Virtual Machines, Storage Accounts, Virtual Networks, Databases, and many other Azure services.

 Permissions are assigned through Azure Role-Based Access Control (RBAC), while spending and service consumption are tracked independently for each subscription.

+Large organizations commonly organize multiple subscriptions using Management Groups, allowing governance, Azure Policy, and RBAC assignments to be inherited across subscriptions.

 ---